-You want to tell Gormund to use this man’s name.
-Every fiber in you burns with that desire.
-But you tamp down on it.
+I want to tell Gormund to use this man’s name.
+Every fiber in me burns with that desire.
+But I tamp down on it.
 The soldier needs to die.
 No use delaying it.

-(Things will be different this time, you had said.)
+Things will be different this time, I’d said.

-“I don’t suppose you know how to use that axe?” the man asks.
+“I don’t suppose you know how to use that axe, Gormund?” the man asks.
 He laughs, then winces.